PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/python/cpu/README.md

  [-10.11145687   9.12202091   0.64855209]]
 ```

 Use `squeue -u $USER` to monitor queued jobs.

+# Guide

 For more on working with Python [this page](https://researchcomputing.princeton.edu/python).